2/20/2025

 Operator

-Your next question comes from the line of Larry Vigilsen with Wells Fargo.
+Your next question comes from the line of Larry Vigilson with Wells Fargo.
 Your line is open.

 speaker

 Hey, guys.
 Congrats on the quarter.
 Thanks for taking the questions.
-This is similar on for Larry.
+This is Simran on for Larry.
 Maybe just to follow up a bit on the 2025 guidance.
-So, U.S. GALCOMA, it sounds like the core business should continue to see some of those headwinds from the LCDs.
-Is that, how do we think about cadence in terms of impact?
+So U.S. glaucoma sounds like the core business. should continue to see some of those headwinds from the LCDs.
+How do we think about cadence in terms of impact?
 Is that first half weighted and some return to growth in the second half?
 Or do you sort of expect to see depressed volumes throughout the year?
-And how do we think about the cadence of IDOS throughout 2025?
+And how do we think about the cadence of IDOs throughout 2025?

 speaker